-Why Did Jesus Tell His Disciples to Be Silent about His Identity?Posted July 27, 2015 by Sean McDowell
+Why Did Jesus Tell His Disciples to Be Silent about His Identity?Posted January 23, 2018 by Sean McDowell

 First, the disciples do not yet understand the identity of Jesus.
 They still have quite a bit to learn.
 Mark frequently shows the apostles (and the crowds) as confused and dumbstruck at the claims and actions of Jesus (e.g., Mark 1:27; 4:10-20, 41; 6:52).

 The apostles were especially confused about his need to suffer, which is made clear in the ensuing passage.
-Jesus proceeds to tell his apostles that he must suffer and die and then rise again after the third day.
-But Peter takes Jesus aside to rebuke him.
-Then Jesus responds right back to Peter and says, “Get behind me Satan!
+Jesus tells his apostles that he must suffer and die and then rise again after the third day.
+Peter immediately takes Jesus aside to rebuke him, but Jesus responds, “Get behind me Satan!
 For you are not setting your mind on the things of God, but on the things of man” (Mark 8:33).

 “The messianic expectation at Qumran was of two messianic figures, a political deliverer and a priestly Messiah, with the priestly figure having the prominent role.
 So to utter Messiah to a Jewish public in the first century would generate one of these powerful images and potentially incite a Roman response.
 Given the variety of messianic conceptions, the exclusive emphasis on power, and the height of political expectation coming with the title Messiah, Jesus preferred to speak of the Son of Man and teach his disciples about the prospect of suffering, which they had not anticipated” (102-103).

-These two points provide solid reason for why Jesus told his disciples not to proclaim his identity yet.
+These two points provide solid reason for why Jesus told his disciples not to proclaim his identity early in his ministry.
 This may seem odd to modern people today who seemingly use whatever tools at their disposal (i.e., social media) to proclaim their identity to the world.
 And yet Jesus had a strategic plan, and a timing in which he wanted it to be executed.
 Given that more people call themselves followers of Jesus today than anyone who has ever lived, it’s hard to argue that his plan was ineffective.